-- Prevent ignition key removal unless the shift lever is in P (Park) with the shift lever button fully released. - Prevent movement of the shift lever out of P (Park) unless the ignition is in ON/RUN and the brake pedal is applied.
+- Prevent ignition key removal, if equipped, unless the shift lever is in P (Park) with the shift lever button fully released. - Prevent movement of the shift lever out of P (Park) unless the ignition is on and the brake pedal is applied.